“What better way to suggest friendliness – and to create it – than with a cup of tea?” -J. Grayson Luttrell

-I’m delighted to announce you that The Little Mermaid is hosting her fifth monthly tea party on her website.
+I’m delighted to announce you that The Little Mermaid is hosting her first ever monthly tea party on her website.
 What?
 A tea party?
 On WordPress?
 When?
 How?
 For whom?
 Alright..alright…take it easy.
 I’m coming on to your questions.

 Classically, a ‘tea party’ makes one think of superiorly elegant and elaborate affairs of the Victorian times.
 It also conjures up images of fluffy scones, flavoursome muffins, Devonshire Cream and dainty sandwiches served on fine silver or deluxe bone china.
 Still, the elemental part of a tea party remains the affable exchange of dialogue among the invitees.
 Almost indistinguishably, the tea party that I am organizing is an online social event hosted in honour of bloggers, that is US!
 Blogging is most enjoyable when it is done interactively.
 The tea party, therefore, is an ideal occasion for socialising and making, as well as maintaining the acquaintance of those in the blogosphere.
 It is a chance to truly relax and to take some time to recharge one’s batteries by engaging in a light-hearted conversation, to be with friends and simply delight in each other’s company.

-The November 2018 tea party begins today and will close on the 30th.
-Make sure that you share a blog post round to the subject as a comment and allure bloggers to read you.
+Feel free to talk about anything: music, food, news, sports, fashion, books, travel or nature.
+The tea party will be open on the first day every month.
+The thread will be ongoing for that particular period and will be closed on the last day.
+Make sure that you share your favorite blog post as a comment on the latest one and allure bloggers to read you.
 As for newcomers out there-grab the golden opportunity to let your freak flag fly by sharing your first post with a huge gathering.
 Aren’t you excited?